CAFxX/pluggo/README.md

 approach, CGO and LD_PRELOAD.
 But nothing of the sort has been implemented here: for now you can only load plugins at compile time.

-That being said, you can link multiple plugins at compile times and then choose which ones to use at runtime.
+That being said, you can link multiple plugins at compile time and then choose which ones to use at runtime.
 See the factory pattern above for a generic example of how to do it.